red-hat-data-services/llm-d-routing-sidecar/README.md

         If true, only write logs to their native severity level (vs also writing to each lower severity level; no effect when -logtostderr=true)
   -port string
-        the port the sidecar is listening on (default "8000") -prefiller-use-tls
+        the port the sidecar is listening on (default "8000") -prefiller-tls-insecure-skip-verify
+        configures the proxy to skip TLS verification for requests to prefiller -prefiller-use-tls
         whether to use TLS when sending requests to prefillers -secure-proxy